Stair Lift Prices and More: The Ultimate Stairlift Guide

 Straight Stair Lift Pricing:

-If your staircase is straight and does not have any intermediate landings, then you can expect to pay somewhere between $2,300–$5,000 for a straight rail stairlift.
-Most homeowners will budget in the $3,000 range.
+If your staircase is straight and does not have any intermediate landings, then you can expect to pay somewhere between $2,200–$5,000 for a straight rail stairlift (new or used).

 Lifeway offers both new and used straight stair lifts, and often provides a discount on all of the lifts that we offer.
 The final price that you are quoted will depend on the model selected and potential upgrade options.
 Warranty coverage is provided on the components, parts and labor for new and used lifts.

-If you are restricted by budget, you may want to consider a used option or monthly financing, which can get you a lift for as low as $49.50/month.
+If you are on a tight budget, we offer monthly financing (for those who qualify), which can get you a lift for as low as $49.50/month.

 Rental Stair Lift Pricing